changeworld/azure-docs.pl-pl/articles/cognitive-services/Speech-Service/quickstart-csharp-uwp.md

 ## <a name="next-steps"></a>Następne kroki

 > [!div class="nextstepaction"]
-> [Recognize intents from speech by using the Speech SDK for C#](how-to-recognize-intents-from-speech-csharp.md) (Rozpoznawanie intencji z mowy przy użyciu zestawu Speech SDK dla języka C#)
+> [Recognize intents from speech by using the Speech SDK for C#](how-to-recognize-intents-from-speech-csharp.md) (Rozpoznawanie intencji z mowy przy użyciu zestawu SDK usługi Mowa dla języka C#)

 ## <a name="see-also"></a>Zobacz też